 “I've been meeting with a growing number of people,” Brubaker said.
 “One of the things I've noticed is that there is an increased need just to talk, to ask questions about unemployment, jobs, and just how [individuals] are feeling, mentally and physically.

 Brubaker is also putting together new programming to be held on a virtual platform.
 Those interested in attending a virtual session or speaking with her one-on-one can email email@example.com for more information.

 Additionally, Workforce Development has remote services available for eligible youth ages 16 to 24 through the Workforce Innovation and Opportunity Act (WIOA).
 Services include job search and referral assistance, resume development and interviewing skills, transportation assistance, paid work experience, and tuition, books, and fees to support eligible participants.
-Kane County residents should reach out to Jackie Espinoza at firstname.lastname@example.org.
-Cook County residents should reach out to Vicki Miranda at email@example.com.
+Kane County residents should email Jackie Espinoza at firstname.lastname@example.org.
+Cook County residents should email Vicki Miranda at email@example.com.